a woman using vacuum

 Reward Yourself

-Rewarding yourself after you’ve completed a cleaning task can help motivate you to keep going.
+Rewarding yourself after you’ve completed a cleaning task helps motivate you to keep going.
 Treat yourself to something you enjoy, such as a favorite snack or a movie.

 Get Inspiration From Social Media

 Social media can be a great source of inspiration for cleaning.
+(But not while cleaning!)
 Follow cleaning accounts or hashtags for ideas and motivation.

 How To Make Cleaning More Enjoyable